poti0n/100daysofhacking/README.md

 ### Day 99
 Got a lot done for my security camera project.
 Would be pretty cool if I could finish it tomorrow

+### Day 100
+Didn't quite finish the camera project but it's set to finish tomorrow.
+I'm gonna extend this another 100 days